ThreatConnect-Inc/tcex/docs/src/authorization.rst

     }
     <snipped...>

 For proper HMAC authorization the HTTP Method and URI with query string arguments are required when building the authorization string.
-Therefore the authorization string has to be built immediately before the request is sent.
-The :py:meth:`~tcex.tcex.TcEx.authorization_hmac` method will build the authorization string when passed a *Python Requests* prepared request.
+Therefore the authorization string has to be built after the URI and query parameters are build and before the request is sent.